Small spaces can not only be immensely liveable but also score high on aesthetic value

 Mirror, mirror on the wall

-A mirror in a decorative frame in the foyer or full-length mirrors on wardrobes create an illusion of space.
+A mirror in a decorative frame in the foyer or full-length mirrors on wardrobes creates an illusion of space.
 Make one wall the pièce de résistance of your home by finishing it off with an eye-catching textured wallpaper in a bright colour, like yellow, and dressing it up with a large mirror with an engraved frame.
-French windows and glass partitions also help open up small homes.
+French windows and glass partitions also help open up small house interior design ideas.

 So, without much ado, start planning on making your small home a cosy and comfortable sanctuary that welcomes you at the end of a tiring day.